jasonjewik/vcla_2020/README.md

   - should be the only script you need to run
   - if something goes wrong, try running the following scripts in the order they are shown, except `graph_coords.py`
-  - crops images and labels them, putting them into GTAV_program/drivedata/results
+  - creates labeled pickle files, putting them into GTAV_program/drivedata/results
-    - also generates a file called results.txt in the same folder with all of the parsed turn data
   - if the --parent flag is set, the script expects the following directory structure:

     ```